soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 [`clean`](https://cabal.readthedocs.io/en/stable/cabal-commands.html#cabal-clean)
 Deletes the build artifacts that we built.

-There are more interesting commands we could use, such as `cabal freeze` to generate a file which records the packages versions and flags we used to build this project, and `cabal sdist` to bundle the project source to a package tarball which can be uploaded to Hackage.
-If you'd like to learn more visit the [Cabal user guide](https://cabal.readthedocs.io/en/stable/cabal-commands.html).
+There are more interesting commands we could use, such as `cabal freeze`, to generate a file which records the packages versions and flags we used to build this project, and `cabal sdist` to bundle the project source to a package tarball which can be uploaded to Hackage.
+If you'd like to learn more, visit the [Cabal user guide](https://cabal.readthedocs.io/en/stable/cabal-commands.html).

 ### For stack: